After their emergence, LED lights have dominated the market in the fishkeeping hobby, and there’s a reason for that.

 When it comes to features there will be fixtures that could only be manually turned on and off.

 Others will have built-in timers.
-Some can be programmed with a separately bought timer.
+Moreover, some can be programmed with a separately bought timer.

-Lenses are a two-sided edge.
-Newer LED models have lensing that is supposedly concentrating the beam more so that it can reach a greater depth more efficiently:
+Though it may sound counter-intuitive I was baffled to discover that diode lenses are a two-sided edge.
+Newer LED models for aquariums have lensing that is supposedly concentrating the beam more so that it can reach a greater tank depth more efficiently:

-However, this would also imply that there will be less color mixing, leaving you with the disco-like bottom.
+However, this would also imply that there will be less color mixing of the beam, leaving you with the disco-like bottom.

 Another outcome of a tighter lensing angle is the beam light effect.

-You won’t be enjoying a nice evenly lid tank, but rather the stage of a jazz concert.
-You’ll see where the beam of light ends and if the fixture is not long enough, you’ll get shadows in the corners.
+I noticed that with these I wasn’t looking at an evenly-lit fish tank, but rather the stage of a jazz concert.
+I’d see where the beam of light ends and if the fixture was not long enough, I’d get shadows in the corners.